 Yes, it’s very easy to make an iced latte at home.
 Start by choosing what milk you’ll use for your latte.
 You’re free to use any kind of milk ranging from whole to skim cow’s milk to coconut, soy, or almond milk.

 Next, fill a glass with ice.
-Pour the milk over the ice cubes so that it’s just enough to cover their level.
+Pour the cold milk over the ice cubes so that it’s just enough to cover their level.
+As we’ll show below, you can also use steamed milk if you prefer.

-All that’s left to do is prepare your favorite espresso and pour it over the ice and milk.
-If you’re making this drink for the first time, we recommend adding the espresso in tiny amounts until you achieve the strength of coffee you prefer.
+All that’s left to do is prepare your favorite shot of espresso and pour it over the ice and milk.
+If you’re making an iced latte for the first time, we recommend adding the espresso in tiny amounts until you achieve the strength of coffee you prefer.

 Finally, give all the ingredients a stir and your iced latte is ready!
 As with iced coffee, you should always add your preferred sweetener to the espresso before pouring it over the ice-cold milk.
 Another trick to make your latte more flavorful is to add vanilla extract to the milk.